 How to do Secondary Keyword Research?

-Before secondary keyword research, you ought to recognize the whereabouts and types of softwares that you could use to help yourself.
+Before secondary keyword research, you ought to recognize the whereabouts and types of software that you could use to help yourself.

 Discovering secondary keywords?